clmarr/DiaSim/README.lexicon.md

 ```

 Note that a final stage starting with the string "Modern" or "modern", or otherwise (without regard to upper/lower case) "output", "res", "result", or "out", will be treated as equivalent to the final output of forward reconstruction, i.e. the results after executing the last rule in the cascade.

+# THE IMPORTANCE OF SPACING

+Note that spaces necessarily delimit all functional symbols, phonetic/phonological or otherwise.
+Material not separated by a space is in most cases considered part of the same "symbol" functionally, and a space means items on either side will be considered functionally separate.
+This applies to the cascade files as well.

 # MORPHOLOGICAL PARADIGM INFORMATION